Hulk Hogan: World Heavyweight Champion; feud with Alliance to End Hulkamania (1994–1996)

-New World Order and final years in WCW (1996–2000)
+New World Order (1996–1999)

 At Bash at the Beach 1996, Hulk Hogan turned heel for the first time in nearly fifteen years by attacking Randy Savage and aligning with The Outsiders (Kevin Nash and Scott Hall), cutting a promo afterwards in which he announced the formation of the New World Order (nWo).
-Rebranding himself as "Hollywood" Hulk Hogan, he adopted a new black-and-white persona and dominated WCW, capturing his second WCW World Heavyweight Championship at Hog Wild on August 10 by defeating The Giant for the title.
-He briefly lost the title to Lex Luger on the August 4, 1997, episode of Nitro, only to regain it five days later at Road Wild.
+Rebranding himself as "Hollywood" Hulk Hogan or simply "Hollywood Hogan," he adopted a new black-and-white persona and grew a black beard and dominated WCW, capturing his second WCW World Heavyweight Championship at Hog Wild on August 10 by defeating The Giant for the title.
+In early summer 1997, he began using the Jimi Hendrix song Voodoo Child (Slight Return) as his entrance music, he would play air guitar (either with the championship belt or not) and lip sync the song while walking to the ring.
+He briefly lost the WCW title to Lex Luger on the August 4, 1997, episode of Nitro, only to regain it five days later at Road Wild.
 Meanwhile, a lengthy storyline between Sting and the nWo reached its pinnacle at Starrcade on December 28, where Sting defeated Hogan to win the championship in a controversial finish.

-A feud with fellow nWo members Kevin Nash and Randy Savage led to the group's split into "nWo Hollywood" led by Hogan and "nWo Wolfpac" led by Nash; Hogan defeated Savage to win his fourth WCW World Heavyweight Championship on the April 20, 1998, episode of Nitro.
+A feud with fellow nWo members Randy Savage and Kevin Nash led to the group's split into "nWo Hollywood" led by Hogan and "nWo Wolfpac" led by Nash; Hogan defeated Savage to win his fourth WCW World Heavyweight Championship on the April 20, 1998, episode of Nitro.
 He lost the title to the then-undefeated Bill Goldberg on the July 6, 1998, episode of Nitro.
-After this, he spent the rest of 1998 in high-profile celebrity matches at various WCW PPVs, involving the likes of Dennis Rodman, Karl Malone (Bash at the Beach), and Jay Leno (Road Wild).
-Hogan also had a critically panned rematch with The Warrior at Halloween Havoc on October 25, where his nephew Horace aided his victory.
-In late 1998, he announced a presidential run and retirement from wrestling, which were later revealed as publicity stunts derived from Jesse Ventura's recent Minnesota gubernatorial win.
+After this, he spent the rest of 1998 feuding with Diamond Dallas Page in high-profile celebrity matches at various WCW PPVs, involving the likes of Dennis Rodman, Karl Malone (Bash at the Beach), and Jay Leno (Road Wild). and then the Warrior.
+Hogan would have a critically panned rematch with the Warrior at Halloween Havoc on October 25, where his nephew Horace Hogan aided his victory.
+In late 1998, he announced a presidential run and retirement from wrestling, which were later revealed as publicity stunts derived from professional wrestler Jesse Ventura's recent Minnesota gubernatorial win.

+Hogan returned to WCW in January 1999 during the infamous "Fingerpoke of Doom" match, where he reclaimed the WCW Championship from Kevin Nash via a simple poke to Nash's chest, with the pair afterwards reunifying the nWo factions.
+The incident is widely seen as a key factor in WCW's decline in ratings and popularity.
+Later that year in March, he lost the title to Ric Flair at Uncensored.